shruti125/voila/README.md

 ## Installation

-Voilà can be installed with the mamba (or conda) package manager from conda-forge
+Voilà can be installed with the mamba (or conda) package manager from conda-forge.

 ```
 mamba install -c conda-forge voila